fellowship/upskill_challenges_02/Platform/README.md

 ## Jackets and Shirts Challenge
 Similar to the jeans challenge,  your goal for this challenge is to train a machine learning model to classify images of Levi's jackerts and shirts , and then use that trained model to make predictions on the test set of randomized images:

-In the [data repository](https://github.com/fellowship/upskill_challenges_02/blob/main/Platform/Data/jackets_challenge_data.zip) you'll find a dataset of 40 randomized  images.
-Each of the jeans belongs to one of three labels:
+In the [data repository](https://github.com/fellowship/upskill_challenges_02/blob/main/Platform/Data/jackets_challenge_data.zip) you'll find a dataset of 30 randomized  images.
+Each of the belongs to one of three labels:
 - **Puffer Jackets**
 - **Tucker Jackets**
 - **Shirts**